Eyes Make The First Sale, Mouth Makes The Second

 Humans are wired to respond to visual cues.
 In the retail environment, products have only a few seconds to stand out, and branding is the language they speak to catch eyes.
 Effective branding tells a story, sparking a connection that convinces a shopper to buy.
 It's what we call "visual hook."

 Your branding is the gateway, and it’s your product's first impression.
-It’s in the way it looks on the shelf, the feeling it evokes through color, typography, and texture.
+It’s in the way it looks on the shelf, the feeling it evokes through colour, typography, and texture.
 This is why bold packaging and clear, eye-catching design are crucial.
 Your product has to look the part if it’s going to get picked up.

 Think of it this way: branding is the invitation, the promise of a specific experience or feeling.
 For a first-time buyer, the promise of what the product will deliver is enough to make them hand over their money.